Panoptic Vision-Language Feature Fields: Conclusion and Future Work

 In Tab.~\ref{tab:ablation}, we show an ablation of different model designs by evaluating instance and semantic segmentation on HyperSim~\cite{roberts2021hypersim}.
 We investigate the influence of different design settings on the model performance, and report how different semantic features affect instance segmentation.
 For instance segmentation, we measure mean (weighted) coverage ($\mathrm{mCov}$, $\mathrm{mWCov}$)~\cite{wang2019associatively} to evaluate the instance-wise $\mathrm{IoU}$ of prediction for every ground-truth.
 For semantic segmentation, we measure $\mathrm{mIoU}$ and $\mathrm{mAcc}$ of both direct prediction from semantic field and denoised prediction.

-As a baseline~\cite{blomqvist2023neural} (row 1 in Tab.~\ref{tab:ablation}), we evaluate the model that stacks a VL feature head on the scene reconstruction branch.
-We find that introducing instance feature (row 2) improves the semantic performance compared to the baseline.
+We evaluate the baseline~\cite{blomqvist2023neural} (row 1 in Tab.~\ref{tab:ablation}) that stacks a VL feature head on the \emph{scene reconstruction} branch, and find that introducing instance features (row 2) improves the semantic performance compared to the baseline.
 We further show that by optimizing features on a different $\mathrm{HHE}$ branch (row 3), the model can largely increase the instance segmentation quality, while achieving similar semantic results.
 We also investigate the influence of different semantic features (row 4, 5) on the quality of instance features.
-Without storing any semantic information, the model (row 4) can fully use feature $\mathrm{HHE}$ for instance features, while models with semantic features (row 3, 5) have slightly worse but still comparable instance segmentation qualities.
-Note that the evaluations are under open-vocabulary quieries.
-Thus, the model with DINO (row 5) doesn't predict semantic segmentation.
-Finally, we show that our method (last row) with the feature decoupling strategy can greatly improve the instance features, and produces the best denoised semantic segmentation after fusing instance prediction.
+Without storing any semantic information, the model (row 4) can use the full representational power of the feature $\mathrm{HHE}$ for instance features, while models with semantic features (row 3, 5) have slightly worse but still comparable instance segmentation qualities.
+Note that the evaluations are under open-vocabulary queries.
+Therefore, the model with DINO as $\mathrm{E^{VL}}$ (row 5), which does not support queries, does not predict semantic segmentation.
+We further investigate the influence of the ``slow-center'' strategy.
+We find that this strategy does not improve instance segmentation significantly, but we experimentally notice that the change induced to the rendering weights by backpropagating the instance feature losses results in more accurate rendered semantic features and increased semantic segmentation performance when using the ``slow-center" strategy (last row) compared to when not using it (row 6).
+Finally, we show that decoupling the feature fields into different branches (last row) helps the underlying two sets of $\mathrm{HHE}$ to learn better semantic and instance information.
+Thus, our method (last row) can greatly improve the instance features (compared to row 5), and produces the best denoised semantic segmentation after fusing instance prediction.